WordPress/plugin-check/docs/creating-a-runtime-check.md

 ## Preparations

-Preparations are used to prepare the environment before running the check.
-Preparations can include any logic from activating specific themes or plugins, or creating test content required to perform the check.
+Preparations in the Plugin Checker are used to set up the environment before running checks, involving logic like activating themes or plugins and creating necessary test content.
+They utilize the `Preparation` interface, requiring the implementation of a `prepare()` method, and return cleanup functions to revert changes made during preparation.
+Three different approaches can be used for creating preparations based on the circumstances.

-Preparations will use the `Preparation` interface which defines a single `prepare()` method.
-This method is required to be implemented in runtime checks and handles any logic needed to prepare the environent.

-All preparations return a clean up function that reverts the changes made by the method.

-When creating preparations there are 3 approachs that can be used depending on circumstance.

 ### Check Preperations